haakon023/TDT4240ExerciseTwo/readme.md

 However my main focus and goal was just creating something that tested the ECS I made.

 ## Task 4: Theory
-### 4.A) For the patterns listing in Step3, which are architectural patterns, and which are design
-patterns?
-What are the relationships and differences of architectural patterns and design Patterns?
+### 4.A) For the patterns listing in Step3, which are architectural patterns, and which are design patterns?
+What are the relationships and differences of architectural patterns and design patterns?

 - Observer - Design Pattern
 - State - Design pattern